desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ## Context

 Desmos `profiles` module give the possibility to link the desmos profile to external account.
-The object to prove the connection of themare application link for centralized applications accounts and chain link for other blockchains accounts.
+There are two objects to prove the connection between them, which are application link for centralized application accounts and chain link for blockchain accounts.
 Both application link and chain link contains a signature signed with the plain text by a private key and a public key from the private key generating the signature.
 In addition, the plain text used by the signature is assumed as UTF-8 encoded but it occurs the problem if the encoding of plain text is others like UTF-16, Unicode and etc.